 Rae speaks comprehensively like this, all through our interview.
 In fact, she makes my job easier as a journalist who sometimes struggles with artists who give information in short supply, turning us into chickens scratching the surface for context.
-She dribbles tactfully between the side of the artist (who is her close associate) and Native.
+She dribbles tactfully between the side of the artist (who is her close associate) and NATIVE.
 A psychologist, I tell you, she actually is.
-This is beyond a conversation, we barter.
-And like such a market, she gifts me honesty and intermediates without breaking trust in the conversation.
+This is beyond a conversation.
+We barter.
+Like a market, she gifts me honesty and mediates without breaking trust in the conversation.
 Then, she unburdens AYLØ’s burden to me.

 “from working with him, this is somebody that takes painstaking time to write every line, he puts a certain level of energy to his music.
 And he’s very very protective and sensitive about his music.
 So I think for him what frustrates him is when an idea or emotion or intention he’s trying to portray or project is lost on the person, as opposed to them maybe conferring with him the interpretive for themselves.”